Nucleomics-VIB/Kinnex_16S_decat_demux_bash/README.md

 ## Conclusion

 This aggregated analysis replaces a several-step SMRT-Link process which required presence of the operator at several points in time and was not simple to run.
-Resource optimisation for each subtask allows rapid analysis of a typical run and delivers data ready for delivery.
+Resource optimisation for each subtask allows rapid analysis of a typical run and produces data ready for delivery.

 <hr>